 Kok Sen’s Big Prawn Crispy Noodles ($13) which looked like the typical ‘shen mian’ also had a unique style unseen in other zi char restaurants.

 The noodles looked wrapped with the fluffy egg like a pillow-case.

 Other than the fact the prawns were larger than large, the noodles remained crisp, fried in delicious starchy – spicy gravy with a nice wok hei flavour.

-In the latest revamped menu, I couldn’t spot the signature Claypot Yong Tau Foo anywhere.
-(Did I miss it?)
-As though it is now part of a *secret* menu.
+Also get the signature Claypot Yong Tau Foo if you are early enough.
 (Another *secret* dish is the Boneless Chicken stuffed with Seafood Paste, available only during the weekends.)

 Anyway, it is most often sold out.
 7 out of 10 times I was there, it was already not available.

 Arriving sizzling-hot with thick gooey sauce in a claypot, Kok Sen’s version is quite unlike others.